-Net Income per Ordinary Share
+Net Income (Loss) per Ordinary Share

 The Company applies the two-class method in calculating earnings per share.
 The contractual formula utilized to calculate the redemption amount approximates fair value.
-The Class feature to redeem at fair value means that there is effectively only one class of stock.
-Changes in fair value are not considered a dividend of the purposes of the numerator in the earnings per share calculation.
-Net loss per ordinary share is computed by dividing the pro rata net loss between the Class A ordinary shares and the Class B ordinary shares by the weighted average number of ordinary shares outstanding for each of the periods.
-The calculation of diluted loss per ordinary share does not consider the effect of the warrants and rights issued in connection with the IPO since the exercise of the warrants and rights are contingent upon the occurrence of future events and the inclusion of such warrants would be anti-dilutive.
-The warrants and FPA units are exercisable for 61,833,333 shares of Class A ordinary shares in the aggregate.
-Accretion of the carrying value of Class A ordinary shares to redemption value is excluded from net income per ordinary share because the redemption value approximates fair value.
+The Class A feature to redeem at fair value means that there is effectively only one class of stock.
+Changes in fair value are not considered a dividend for the purposes of the numerator in the earnings per share calculation.
+Net income (loss) per ordinary share is computed by dividing the pro rata net income (loss) between the Class A ordinary shares and the Class B ordinary shares by the weighted average number of ordinary shares outstanding for each of the periods.
+The calculation of diluted income (loss) per ordinary share does not consider the effect of the warrants and rights issued in connection with the Initial Public Offering since the exercise of the warrants and rights are contingent upon the occurrence of future events and the inclusion of such warrants would be anti-dilutive.
+The warrants and Forward Purchase Agreement units are exercisable for 61,833,333 shares of Class A ordinary shares in the aggregate.
+Accretion of the carrying value of Class A ordinary shares to redemption value is excluded from net income (loss) per ordinary share because the redemption value approximates fair value.